 These challenges as well as the national and global regulatory frameworks provide a wide spectrum of opportunities for intervention in the Kenya Pharmaceutical Sector.
-The Pharmacy and Poisons' Board will, therefore, use the present Strategic Plan (2020-2025) to refocus its attention on these issues solidate gair s.
+The Pharmacy and Poisons' Board will, therefore, use the present Strategic Plan (2020-2025) to refocus its attention on these issues so as to consolidate gains from the health sector for the public and other stakeholders.